argodev/studies/ot_survey/OT_Class_08_Manuscript.md

 4. The events recorded in Kings stretch from the crowning of King Solomon, in about 970 BC, all the way to the exile, 400 years later.
 During this time the kingdom is divided.
 The northern kingdom is scattered among the nations, and the southern kingdom is exiled.

 Kings is a study in how God’s promises of mercy will interact with his promises of judgment.
-So I think a good place to start is with our own lives.  __*What are some of the promises of judgment that apply to us?
-Or mercy?
-[Wait for some answers.]
-For Christians, how are they resolved in the Cross?*__
+So I think a good place to start is with our own lives.

 ## God’s people with no king (Moses and the Judges)